2022 GACP TRAINING GUIDELINES

 The use of any GACP training codes that are listed on the POST website will NOT be accepted for credit unless pre‐approved by the GACP Executive Director or GACP Training Coordinator.

-Review your POST training history often at www.gapost.org ensure sure your executive hours are listed.
+Review your POST training history / officer record often at www.gapost.org to ensure sure your executive hours are listed.
 Allow a reasonable amount of time for your POST training record to be updated with approved executive hours.
 Most submitted executive training will be listed in POST within two (2) weeks of submission.
 Please contact the GACP Training Coordinator if sufficient time has passed and you do not see the executive hours listed under your training history.

 APPROVED COURSES GIVEN BY GACP: